bola-de-gude-12/docs/Continia Document Capture/New and Planned/Documents and templates/eDocuments first.md

 ## Feature details

 A new statistics page will be created, allowing you to identify which customers and vendors support eDocuments – and quickly set up a connection with these parties.

+For more information, see [Setting up customers and vendors for Continia eDocuments](@DC-180#to-automatically-set-up-customers-and-vendors).